Volunteer at Suburban Hospital

 Volunteer Requirements

 Being a volunteer at Suburban Hospital requires a positive attitude and a desire to serve others.
 A commitment to patient care must come first, and dedication to high-quality customer service is a must.
-Volunteers may begin any time of the year.
-Orientations for new volunteers are held frequently and include an overview of Suburban Hospital and volunteer roles/duties.
+Volunteer applications and recruitment are typically open year-round for adult volunteers and seasonally for junior volunteers.
+Orientations for new volunteers are held twice a month and include an overview of Suburban Hospital, volunteer policies and procedures and a hospital tour.

 All applicants must:

-• Commit to volunteering for a minimum of one 4-hour weekly shift
+• Commit to a minimum of one 4-hour weekly shift

 • Commit to a minimum of 6 months of volunteering